hartmast/wizard/README.md

 qbarplot
 --------

-The `qbarplot()` function allows for quickly generating ggplot2 functions from dataframes:
+The `qbarplot()` function allows for quickly generating ggplot2 barplots from raw dataframes:

 ``` r